simulationcraft/simc/CONTRIBUTING.md

 The mantra is: Just check it in.
 Don't ask for permission.
 If the code needs to be changed for functional (or artistic!) reasons, someone will revert/modify as needed.

-## Profiles
-SimulationCraft includes a set of sample profiles for the current raiding tier, which are located in /profiles.
-If you want to improve those profiles, please note to the following:
- * Change character profile settings like talents & gear in the files you can find at /profiles/generators.
-   The files in /profiles are auto-generated and will be overriden.

 ## Action Priority List (APL)
 SimulationCraft includes a set of default action priority lists for each specialization, to offer users a ready-to-use simulation experience once they import their character.
 This APL is the main factor defining if a character performs just ok